bbjoverbeek/Error_Group_name_not_found/README.md

 python3 app.py
 ```

-Opening index.html will not work
+  - Opening index.html will not work.

+Additional explanation will be available on the website itself.